tommyheg/mockdraft/README.md

          something)
             -maybe create an actual graph before draft if it is too complicated
+            -maybe every available player is a neighboring node, but only actually consider the players you would consider at the next pick (their prob of being at the next pick is within 2 arbitrary bounds)
     -each node has its own value
         -recursively go thru a bfs, using each value to get the original node's value (by adding, multiplying, not sure yet)